LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 #### DLL Name Redirection

 - Before attempting to **resolve a DLL name** string to a file, the loader attempts to apply DLL name **redirection rules**.
-- These redirection rules are used to extend or override portions of the DLL namespace—which normally corresponds to the Win32 file system namespace—to extend the Windows application model.
+- These redirection rules are used to extend or override portions of the DLL namespace — which normally corresponds to the Win32 file system namespace — to extend the Windows application model.
 - In order of application, they are:
   - **MinWin API Set Redirection**: The API set mechanism is designed to allow the Windows team to change the binary that exports a given system API in a manner that is transparent to apps.
   - **.LOCAL Redirection**: allows apps to redirect all loads of a specific DLL base name, regardless of whether a full path is specified, to a local copy of the DLL in the app directory.